Battle of Magdala: The battle

 Before the force could actually attack Magdala, they had to get past the plateau at Arogye, which lay across the only route to Magdala.
 It certainly looked formidable to attack.
 The British could see the way barred by many thousands of armed Abyssinians camped around the hillsides with up to 30 artillery pieces.

-The British did not expect that the Abyssinian warriors would leave their defences to attack them and paid little regard to their defensive positions as they formed up to deploy.
+The British did not expect that the Abyssinian warriors would leave their defenses to attack them and paid little regard to their defensive positions as they formed up to deploy.
 But the Emperor did order an attack, with many thousands of soldiers armed with little more than spears.
 The 4th Regiment of Foot quickly redeployed to meet the charging mass of warriors and poured a devastating fire into their ranks.
 When two Indian infantry regiments contributed their firepower, the onslaught became even more devastating.
 Despite this, the Abyssinian soldiers continued their attack, losing over 500 with more wounded during the ninety minutes of fighting, most of them at a point little over 30 yards from the British lines.
-During the chaotic battle, an advance guard unit of the 33rd Regiment overpowered some of the Abyssinian artillerymen and captured their artillery pieces.
+During the chaotic battle, an advance guard unit of the 33rd Regiment outgunned some of the Abyssinian artillerymen and captured their artillery pieces.
 The surviving Abyssinian soldiers then retreated back onto Magdala.

+The Anglo-Indian advance party involved in this first clash numbered between 600 and 700 men.
+One of the missionaries who observed the fighting noted that the breech-loading Snider rifles, firing six volleys a minute, were decisive.

 In his despatch to London, Lord Napier reported: "Yesterday morning (we) descended three thousand nine hundred feet to Bashilo River and approached Magdala with First Brigade to reconnoitre it.
 Theodore opened fire with seven guns from outwork, one thousand feet above us, and three thousand five hundred men of the garrison made a gallant sortie which was repulsed with very heavy loss and the enemy driven into Magdala.
 British Loss, twenty wounded."

 Two of the British soldiers wounded in the attack would later die from their injuries.

 The following day the British force moved on to Magdala.
 Writing later, Clements Markham recalled "a curious phenomenon" that occurred on the day of the final assault: "Early in the forenoon a dark-brown circle appeared round the sun, like a blister, about 15° in radius; light clouds passed and repassed over it, but it did not disappear until the usual rain-storm came up from the eastward late in the afternoon.
 Walda Gabir, the king's valet, informed me that Theodore saw it when he came out of his tent that morning, and that he remarked that it was an omen of bloodshed."